jefduncan729/ate/README.md

-ATE - Android Topology Editor
+TEA - Topology Editor for Android
 ===
-Android Topology Editor is an Android (4.1 and above) application which employs API Gateway's REST API(s) to view and edit API Gateway topologies.
+Topology Editor for Android is an app which employs API Gateway's REST API(s) to view and edit API Gateway topologies.

 In my initial attempt to create this tool I tried to integrate the Sun Jersey client jars into my Android environment.
 However, I ultimately found that Android's Java implementation did not provide the necessary support for Jersey.
 In the end,